timemates/rrpc-kotlin-docs/Writerside/topics/Implementation.md

 # Implementation Details
-If you're interested, how RSP works internally, but don't want to browse code, this section is for you.
+If you're interested, how rRPC works internally, but don't want to browse code, this section is for you.

 ## Metadata
 As you already know, code is generated and then serialized using ProtoBuf.
 In RSocket requests, there's two parts that